Worthy Scraps

 Mark 7:24–30, Psalm 2, Isaiah 26:1–6, Genesis 17:1–7

 It is also a not-so-subtle jab at the Jewish religious leaders that they missed the coming of the king.
-While Jesus made it clear that the emphasis of his time on earth was for the salvation of and preaching the of God to the Jews, it was supposed to be only the beginning.
+While Jesus made it clear that the emphasis of his time on earth was for the of and preaching the to the Jews, it was supposed to be only the beginning.

 While Jesus emphasized the Jews, it was not that he was exclusionary.
-There is the Samaritan woman (almost worse than a Gentile to the Jews) at the well.
+There is the Samaritan woman (almost worse than a normal Gentile to the Jews) at the well.
 There is also the Roman Centurion.
 Then there is today’s story of the Syrian Mother seeking the welfare of her daughter.

 In Jesus’ initial response to the woman, note the emphasis on the “children”.
 Children is definitely a reference to Jews that have had a seat at the table of God since Abraham.
-In other words, Jesus tells the woman to until the Jews are “fed”.
+In other words, Jesus tells the woman to wait until the Jews are “fed”.

 The allusion to feeding on God is interesting, too.
-We could be offended at the appearance of Jesus calling the woman a dog, yet it would be a culturally relevant way for a Jew to refer to her (it doesn’t make it appropriate in our day and ).
+We could be offended at the appearance of Jesus calling the woman a dog, yet it would be a culturally relevant way for a Jew to refer to her (it doesn’t make it appropriate in our day and age).
 It is also an accurate reflection of the gap between the woman’s heritage and that of the Jews.

 It does seem to be a test in some way.
 Jesus didn’t say no. In a way, Jesus was asking her what the most appropriate thing was, which makes her response even more amazing.